temujin9/mezovy/pcs/villains/Berko of the Yutch.md

 Forever grateful,
 Berko of the Yutch

+## Allies
+- Sula, elven advisor from Excillarchy of Air
+- Vasyl, Kommendant of Kenland

 ## Enemy
 - Count Stansilav Sergeev of Yutesh inherited sidelong from Count Artem Avretsniev.
 Artem's direct heir was replaced with a simulacrum that died at the Ballroom Blitz, which Artem hushed up.